US approves chicken made from cultivated cells, the nation’s first ‘lab-grown’ meat

 “We call it the ‘ick factor,’” she said.

-The sentiment was echoed in a recent poll conducted by the Associated Press and the NORC Center for Public Affairs Research.
+The sentiment was echoed in a recent poll conducted by The Associated Press-NORC Center for Public Affairs Research.
 Half of U.S. adults said that they are unlikely to try meat grown using cells from animals.
-When asked to choose from a list of reasons for their reluctance, most who said they’d be unlikely to try it said “it just sounds weird.”
+When asked to choose from a list of reasons for their reluctance, most who said they’d be unlikely to try it said “It just sounds weird.”
 About half said they don’t think it would be safe.

 But once people understand how the meat is made, they’re more accepting, Chen said.
 And once they taste it, they’re usually sold.